cdgaete/OptOutput.jl/README.md

 # OptOutput.jl

-OptOutput.jl is a Julia package designed to simplify the process of collecting, transforming, and analyzing optimization results.
-It provides a set of powerful tools for working with MPS files, solver outputs, and optimization solutions, making it easier to extract insights from your optimization models.
-Particularly to use [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) solver.
+OptOutput.jl is a Julia package designed to process and organize optimization results, particularly for large-scale linear programming models.
+It focuses on parsing MPS files and solver outputs, transforming optimization variables and constraints into a structured format.
+This tool is especially useful for handling results from solvers like [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) that may not have direct JuMP integration.

-## Features
+## Key Functions

-- Parse MPS format strings and extract variable and equation information
+- Parse MPS format strings to extract variable and constraint information
-- Process primal and dual solutions from various optimization solvers
+- Process primal and dual solutions from optimization solvers
-- Transform optimization results into structured data formats
+- Organize results into DataFrames, separating multi-dimensional variables and constraints
-- Generate DataFrames for easy data manipulation and analysis
-- Create named sets and dimensions for better organization of results
+- Generate named sets and dimensions for improved data organization
-- Save results to CSV files for further analysis or reporting
+- Save results to CSV files for further analysis
-- Support for custom dimension naming and filtering

 ## Installation